HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/tags/creating_web_content_tags/wcm_dev_tag_ifnotdefined.md

 ---
+id: creating_web_content_tags/wcm_dev_tag_ifnotdefined
 title: If Not Defined tag
 ---

-Use the If Not Defined tag to render something if an element is not defined on a content item or site area.
+Use the If Not Defined (`IfNotDefined`) tag to render fallback markup or default content when a specific element is empty.
+This is useful for displaying placeholder text or generic images if a field on a content item or site area does not contain a value.

-The format of an If Not Defined tag:
+See the format of an `IfNotDefined` tag:

 ```
 [IfNotDefined context="" type="" key=""]